jasny/persist-core/README.md

 ---

 An entity tends to be a part of a set of data, like a table or collection.
-If it's possible to load multiple entities from that set, the Active Record or Data Mapper implements the Recordset interface.
+If it's possible to load multiple entities from that set, the Active Record or Data Mapper implement the `Recordset` interface.

 The `fetch()` method returns a single entity.
 The `fetchAll()` method returns multiple enities. `fetchList()` loads a list with the id and description as key/value pairs.
 The `count()` method counts the number of entities in the set.

+The fetch methods are intended to support only simple cases.
+For specific cases you SHOULD add a specific method and not overload the basic fetch methods.

+### Filter

-Each of these methods accept a `$filter` argument.
+Fetch methods accept a `$filter` argument.
 The filter is an associated array with field name and corresponding value. _Note that the `fetch()` methods takes either a unique ID or filter._

+A filter SHOULD always return the same or less results that calling the method without a filter.

 ```php
 $foo   = Foo::fetch(['reference' => 'zoo']);